Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

-However, the nonreciprocal Cahn-Hilliard model is introduced on phenomenological grounds by symmetry considerations, but no derivation of the field theory from a microscopic description or other deeper justification has been provided yet.
+However, these nonreciprocal Cahn-Hilliard models are introduced on phenomenological grounds by symmetry considerations, but no derivation of the field theory from a microscopic description or other deeper justification has been provided yet.
 Here, we show that the model indeed merits extensive study as it actually represents one of the universal equations of pattern formation.
-One may even argue that it corresponds to the ``last missing amplitude equation'' of the basic eight types of linear instabilities in spatially extended systems.
-An amplitude (or envelope) equation describes the universal spatio-temporal dynamics of the essential linear mode(s) in the vicinity of a stability threshold, and can be systematically derived in a weakly nonlinear approach \cite{Hoyle2006}.
+One may even argue that it corresponds to a ``missing amplitude equation'' for the basic eight types of linear instabilities in spatially extended isotropic homogeneous systems that can be described by scalar fields.
+An amplitude (or envelope) equation describes the universal bifurcation behavior characterizing the spatio-temporal dynamics in the vicinity of the threshold of a single instability or of several simultaneous instabilities, and can be systematically derived in a weakly nonlinear approach \cite{Hoyle2006}.
 The mentioned eight instability types result from the combination of three features: (i) large-scale vs.\ small-scale instability, (ii) stationary vs.\ oscillatory instability, and (iii) instability without and with conservation law(s).
 The spatial and temporal character of an instability encoded in features (i) and (ii) is well captured in the classification of instabilities by Cross and Hohenberg \cite{CrHo1993rmp}, and the four corresponding amplitude equations for systems without conservation law are very well studied.
 One example is the complex Ginzburg-Landau equation \cite{ArKr2002rmp} valid near the onset of a large-scale oscillatory (aka Hopf or type~III$_\mathrm{o}$ \cite{CrHo1993rmp}) instability.
-An overview of the basic eight instability types, their dispersion relations and the seven existing amplitude equations is provided in section~\ref{sec:app:disp-amp} of the Supplementary Material.
+An overview of the basic eight instability types in our amended classification, their dispersion relations and seven existing amplitude equations is provided in Section~1 of the Supplementary Material.